lcdonaldson/Genesis/README.md

 Erlang - will just be erl-

-Elixir - will just be elix-
+Elixir - will just be eli-

 Phoenix - will just be phx-